 The date and time are used for the Boost Timer and the savings calculations and therefore should be set correctly.
-In the event of a power-cut, and providing you have a hub and have set the zoppi to "update from cloud", the zoppi will update the time and date automatically.
+In the event of a power-cut, and providing the zappi has a connection to the internet the zappi will update the time and date automatically once the power is restored.

-Even if a hub is not connected zoppi will keep track of the date / time for approx. 48 hours.
+Even if the zappi does not have an Internet connection its internal clock will continue keep track of the date / time for approx. 24 hours.